brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### x.x.x ###
+* This update addressed a security bug.
+Props to zer0gh0st (D.Sim) for privately reporting it to our team.
+Please make sure you are using the latest version on your website.

 ### 2.16.2 - Wednesday, 23rd October 2024 ###
 * Updated the AI Assistant and Design Kit Libraries.